dwcaress/MB-System/src/mbtrn/tools/cfg/README-mbtrnpp.md

 * Tools like netstat and wireshark are potentially helpful

 ### Segfaults

-gdb (or ggdb on OSX) are useful for debugging segfaults
+segfaults are uncommon in the production code.
+In the event that one occurs, gdb (or ggdb on OSX) are useful for debugging; OSX and linux are slightly different, and may be need to run under libtool.

 ```
 # on linux